 Her awards and scholarships include the Encouragement Award from the Metropolitan Opera National Council Auditions (San Diego District) and First Place in the East Bay Opera League Scholarship competition.
 She was previously a Young Artists at the Lyrique en Mer Festival in Belle Ile, France, where she was the soprano soloist for the Rossini Petite messe solennelle.
 Other programs include the Advanced Artist program at OperaWorks, the Lieder Studio at AIMS in Graz, Austria, and the University of Miami Frost School of Music at Salzburg.

 Kelly earned her MM in Vocal Performance from the San Francisco Conservatory of Music.
 She received her BFA from Carnegie Mellon University, where she additionally minored in creative writing.
 She is a staff writer at Modern Singer, an online lifestyle magazine written for singers by singers.
-She currently lives outside of Philadelphia, where she also enjoys writing fiction, crocheting, and embroidering.
+She currently lives in Philadelphia where she also enjoys writing fiction, crocheting, and embroidering.